1-877-929-7245

 Raumabanen Railway

-Day 12 - Through Norway’s fjord country to Flåm
+Day 12 - A journey through Norway’s fjord country to Flåm

-We leave Geirangerfjord after breakfast this morning to continue through Norway's fjord country by coach to Flåm.
-There's a second chance to look back on the fjord as we stop en route at the Dalsnibba viewing point, which provides panoramic views over Geirangerfjord and its village.
+Leaving Geirangerfjord after breakfast this morning, we continue through Norway's fjord country by coach to Flåm.
+However, there's a second chance to look back on the fjord when we stop enroute at the Dalsnibba viewing point, which provides panoramic views over Geirangerfjord and its village.

-We continue through awe-inspiring scenery, seeing tranquil fjords snake between rolling mountains of verdant forests.
-Glacier-lined valleys carve glittering paths between spectacular mountain peaks, often still topped by snow in late spring.
-We pause at the ancient Kaupanger Stave Church, built in the 12th century, with distinctive wooden architecture*.
+As we travel through awe-inspiring scenery, we can view tranquil fjords snake between rolling mountains of verdant forests.
+Glacier-lined valleys carve glittering paths between spectacular mountain peaks often still topped by snow in late spring.
+We stop enroute at the ancient Kaupanger Stave Church, built in the 12th century, with distinctive wooden architecture*.

-Around mid-afternoon, we reach Mannheller, where our coach boards a ferry for a short trip across the Sognefjord.
-Back on land, we enter the world's longest road tunnel - with a length of over 15 miles - which takes us almost all the way to Flåm at the head of Aurlandsfjord.
-Here, we check in to our four-star hotel, where we have dinner this evening.
-Overnight Flåm.
+Around mid-afternoon, we reach Mannheller where our coach boards a ferry for a short trip across the Sognefjord.
+Back on land, we enter the world's longest road tunnel - with a length of more than 15 miles - which takes us almost all the way to Flåm at the head of Aurlandsfjord.
+Here, we check in to our four-star hotel where we have dinner this evening.

-*Please note: For tours departing before mid-June and after mid-August, the Kaupanger Stave Church is closed.
+*Please note: for tours departing up to mid-June and after mid-August, the Kaupanger Stave Church is closed.
 We instead visit the Hopperstad Stave Church, and our route to Flåm does not include the world's longest road tunnel.

 Includes